Beginners Swimming Lesson 2

 ✔︎ Assuming a prone position (on the front)

-- Push feet back and point toes
+• Push your feet back and point your toes to help you glide

 NB If the swimmer is not confident yet to put their face in the water head out is fine.